-APIA is a non-profit organisation and all support is committed to ensuring the fulfillment of the Association’s missions and goals.
-Your organisation can provide support and make a valuable contribution to the Australian pipeline industry by becoming an active member of APIA.
+APIA is a non-profit organisation whose focus is the members and the industry.
+All contributions and support provided to APIA are committed to ensuring the fulfilment of the Association’s objectives.
+Your company can provide support and make a valuable contribution to the Australian pipeline industry by becoming an active member of APIA.

-Membership is available in different categories.
-The most suitable membership category will depend upon your organisation and can be discussed with staff at APIA.
+The most suitable membership category for your company will depend upon your organisation’s size and type of work undertaken.
+The options can be discussed with staff at APIA.

 Membership of the Board is open to appointed representatives of full members of APIA.

 The establishment and maintenance of an active committee structure enables APIA to continue to progress its core priorities.
-These committees and working groups focus on the following areas: research and standards, safety, construction, operations and maintenance (Pipeline Operators Group), government and economic policy, training, environment, climate change, coal seam gas.
-Other committees are the Young Pipeliners Forum, and the WA Chapter, which caters for those members who, by reason of distance, find it difficult to participate in many of the activities taking place in the eastern states.
-Recently, APIA’s Sponsoring Members – the transmission pipeline owners – have re-established the Owners Committee, which provides policy guidance to the APIA Secretariat, and is involved in high-level consultation with politicians and senior bureaucrats.
+These committees and working groups focus on the following areas: research and standards; health, safety and environment; construction; operations and maintenance (Pipeline Operators Group); regulatory and economic policy; training; climate change; coal seam gas; and, pipeline corridor issues.
+Other committees are the YPF, the WA Chapter and WA Policy and Issues Committee, all of which assist the Secretariat with the management of events and issues in the west.
+The Owners Committee (APIA’s Owner Members – the transmission pipeline owners), provide economic policy guidance, to the APIA Secretariat and the Regulatory and Economic Policy Committee, and is involved in high-level consultation with politicians and senior bureaucrats.

 Activities and Communications

-- The Australian Pipeliner Official Journal of the Association, published quarterly
+- The Australian Pipeliner, official Journal of the Association, published quarterly by Great Southern Press;

-- Relationships with other Australian and international relevant associations
+- Relationships with other Australian and international relevant associations; and,

 - A pipeline research program, with access to research results by contributors to the program.